-For fiscal year 2022, directors who were executives of the Company were not eligible to receive compensation for their services as directors.
+For fiscal year 2023, directors who were executives of the Company were not eligible to receive compensation for their services as directors.

 We maintain the Non-Employee Director Compensation Program for our non-employee directors.
+In fiscal year 2023, our non-employee directors who are affiliated with our investors were not eligible to receive cash directors' fees as set forth below.